 CIMA has MOU with ICAI in India and alliance in various degrees with other universities and accounting associations.
 The agreement with CMA Canada is subject to change due to the unification of CA/CMA/CGMA in Canada.

-CMA has mutual recognition agreement with ICAI in India, and a strategic alliance with ACCA, which allows ACCA full members to automatically qualify for the CMA exam.
+The IMA has a strategic alliance with the ACCA that allows ACCA full members to automatically qualify for the CMA exam.

 A bachelor degree is required to get qualified for the CMA exam (exemptions given to full ACCA full members).
 This is not required for the CIMA because the CIMA itself offers a more rigorous program.

 In this regard, CMA is quite obviously more favorable to those who want to get a qualification fast.
 It is a 2-part exam and most candidates aim to finish within one year.
 Candidates can take the exam anytime within the testing windows, which opens 6 months out of each year.

 In order to become a CIMA, the candidate must pass the 12 papers, complete at least 3 years of qualifying practice, and obtain verification and endorsement from supervisors.
 It takes a lot more time, effort and commitment.

 There isn’t a “better” or “easier” qualification.
 As fellow reader Gunner pointed out in the comment section, while CMA may look easier with only two parts in the exam, it requires a bachelor degree, vs a high school diploma in CIMA.
 Or looking at it the other way, because CIMA has a lower entry barrier, it has a more comprehensive exam with more papers and time/effort in the preparation.